a year for enduring mission & bold vision

 The center will help turn south downtown into one of Oregon’s premier cultural destinations, support and expand PSU’s renowned arts programs, make possible new workforce programs, and give our region’s fragile arts and culture ecosystem a huge jolt of energy.

-In 2025, $12.5 million was pledged by donors to support the center, and $135 million was committed in bond financing by the State of Oregon to jumpstart planning for this landmark effort.
+In 2025, multiple gifts were pledged by donors to support the center, and $135 million was committed in bond financing by the State of Oregon to jumpstart planning for this landmark effort.

 Vernier Science Center Inspires